sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 ## Firmware Installation

-The SidecarTridge Kickstart emulator does come with pre-installed firmware, but not a default Kickstart image.
+The SidecarTridge Kickstart emulator does come with pre-installed firmware and bundled recovery ROM images.
 However, it is recommended to check for the latest firmware version and update if necessary.
 The firmware update process is straightforward and can be done using a computer with a USB port.

 We assume that you have already connected the SidecarTridge Kickstart emulator to your computer using the USB-C cable and that the `ROMEMUL` volume is accessible.
 If you have not done so, please refer to the [Connecting the Device to a Computer](#connecting-the-device-to-a-computer) section.